 It is important to look in the right place for the right job.
 Remember that salaries and benefits differ from state to state.
 If you browse jobs in this market you will find that Connecticut and California are the best for SLPs as the average salary in these states are above $92,000.
 On the other hand, Mississippi and Pennsylvania, and West Virginia are among the worst states for this job type as the salary here is lower than $59,000.

-The good thing is that speech pathologist jobs (aka speech therapist) are in abundance.
+The good thing is that slp jobs (aka speech therapist) are in abundance.
 You will not have difficulty in finding a position for as long as you have the required skills and education.
 You can find some very lucrative pathologist jobs on our page that are both part time and full time positions.

 Our mission is to attract, empower, and retain the finest speech-language pathologists out there.
 We research and list the best SLP jobs on the market so every human can manifest their full potential.